 Best time of the year

 From October to February you will find huge waves everywhere on the island, perfect for advanced surfers looking for some fun.
-It’s part of the reason why Tenerife is one of my favourite places to visit in Europe in winter.

 In summer the waves are usually much smaller, which makes them perfect for beginner surfers!